-Check out my iTunes playlist for Chrissie Hynde’s Reckless.
+Check out my iTunes playlist for Chrissie Hynde’s Reckless, and check out my latest book, Women in Rock, Women in Romanticism (Routledge, 2023).

 Hynde and her autobiography are important because, first of all, she is undeniably one of the most important female figures in rock.
 I’m using the term “rock” narrowly rather than broadly: classic rock, punk, post-punk, new wave, grunge, indie, or alternative as opposed to rap, R&B, or pop, which is almost never guitar-based.
 She stands out not just as lead singer and “frontman” but as a rare female rock guitarist, at least rare for her generation.
-Janis Joplin and Grace Slick were singers, Suzi Quattro played bass, Patti Smith has appeared onstage with a guitar but is mainly a singer, and Hynde’s peers — Wendy O. Williams, Debbie Harry, and Siouxsie Sioux — were also just lead singers.
+Janis Joplin and Grace Slick were singers, Suzi Quattro played bass, Patti Smith has appeared onstage with a guitar but is mainly a singer, and Hynde’s peers — Wendy O. Williams, Debbie Harry, and Siouxsie Sioux — were just lead singers.
 The only prominent female rock guitarists were usually in all-female bands like the Runaways, the Go-Gos, and the Bangles.
 Joan Jett is her only real peer after the end of the Runaways and the start of Joan Jett and the Blackhearts, who released their first album in 1980, same year as the Pretenders, but that band didn’t significantly chart until 1982.
+Lita Ford may well be the first frontwoman in rock playing lead guitar since Sister Rosetta Tharpe, but her first album didn’t come out until 1983.
 Female singer-songwriters like Joan Baez played acoustic guitar and weren’t primarily “frontmen” for a band, and they usually weren’t playing rock.

 So if Hynde ends her story around 1984, why subtitle it “My Life as. . .” anything?
 The book ends when she’s 33, just over half a life ago as of the time of this writing.
 She announces the beginning of the Pretenders with the line, “And that, essentially, was the beginning of the Pretenders,” which appears on page 235 of 312.
 It’s the closing line of chapter 26.
 The actual history of the Pretenders takes up the last 25% of the book and only covers their first two albums plus Hynde’s initial work on “Back on the Chain Gang,” which would appear on the Pretenders’ third album.
 Readers who were expecting a comprehensive life didn’t get it.
 And as one reviewer complains, understandably, she left out quite a bit of really interesting material by cutting her autobiography off at 1984.